LucSAMAIN/4IF_PLD/devdoc.md

 The `IRGenVisitor` is responsible for generating the intermediate representation (IR) of the program.
 It traverses the parse tree and generates IR instructions for each statement and expression.
 The IR is a representation of the program that is easier to optimize and translate to machine code.
 The IR is generated in a form that is independent of the target architecture, allowing for easier optimization and code generation.
 Our IR uses CFG (Control Flow Graph) to represent the flow of control in the program.

 ## Generate the backend code
 The backend code is generated using the CFGs created by the `IRGenVisitor`.
 The backend code is generated for the target architecture (x86_64 or WebAssembly) and is optimized for performance.
-The backend code generation is done using a set of rules that translate the IR instructions into machine code instructions.
+The backend code generation is done using a set of rules that translate the IR instructions into the target architecture's assembly language.

 # Summary